Lizon132/311-Project/311-project.wxwz_README.md

-# Alteryx Workflow for 311 Service Requests Analysis
+# Alteryx Workflow for Houston 311 Service Requests Analysis

 ## Overview

-This Alteryx workflow is designed to import, process, and analyze 311 service requests data.
-The workflow includes several nodes that handle data importing, filtering, and exporting tasks.
-It is tailored to work with large datasets, ensuring efficient data management and analysis.
+This Alteryx workflow processes and analyzes 311 service requests data from the City of Houston.
+It is designed to import data from the city's official website, apply necessary data transformations and filters, and then save the processed data to a local MySQL server, with each year's data stored in a separate but uniformly designed table.

+## Data Source

+The raw data for this workflow is sourced from the City of Houston's 311 service request portal, which can be accessed [here](https://www.houstontx.gov/311/).
+This data is comprehensive and includes various service request types submitted by the residents of Houston.

 ## Workflow Description

-The workflow is structured as follows:
+The workflow follows these main steps:

 1. **Data Importing**:
-   - The workflow starts with importing data from a specified CSV file.
-This step involves reading the data, ensuring correct formats, and preparing it for subsequent processing.
+   - Imports data from the Houston 311 service request CSV files.
+The workflow is configured to handle files from different years, accommodating format changes that occurred mid-year in 2021.

 2. **Data Processing and Filtering**:
-   - The workflow includes multiple filtering nodes, which clean and refine the data.
-These nodes remove null values, and filter records based on specific criteria like location coordinates and department divisions.
+   - Applies filters to clean and refine the data.
+This includes removing null values and selecting relevant fields based on specific criteria.
-   - Regex functions are applied to process and format certain data fields.
+   - Regex functions are used to ensure data consistency, especially considering the format change in 2021.

 3. **Data Exporting**:
-   - The final step of the workflow is exporting the processed data.
-The data is saved in a specific format, ready for further analysis or reporting.
+   - Exports the processed data to a local MySQL server.
+Each year's data is saved in a distinct table, but all tables maintain a uniform structure for ease of use and consistency.

 ## Key Components

-- **Tool Containers**: The workflow is organized into different tool containers, each labeled according to the function it performs (e.g., 'Data Importing', 'Data Processing').
+- **Tool Containers**: Organized into different sections for importing, processing, and exporting data.
-- **Filter Tools**: These tools apply various conditions to the data, ensuring that only relevant and correctly formatted data passes through the workflow.
+- **Filter Tools**: Utilized to ensure data quality and relevance.
-- **Database File Input and Output Tools**: These tools handle the reading of input data from CSV files and writing the output to a specified database or file format.
+- **Database Tools**: Handle data interaction with the local MySQL server, ensuring each year's data is stored in separate, uniform tables.
-- **Browse Tools**: They are used for data inspection and profiling at different stages of the workflow.
+- **Browse Tools**: Used for inspecting the data at various stages.
-- **Union Tool**: This tool combines data from different streams, ensuring a cohesive data set is available for final output.
-- **Custom Actions**: The workflow includes custom actions for dynamic data handling based on specific conditions or user inputs.

 ## Usage

-To use this workflow, users should have access to Alteryx Designer and the required input data in a CSV format.
-After loading the workflow, users can execute it to process the 311 service requests data according to the defined steps.
+To use this workflow:
+1. Access the Houston 311 service request data from the provided URL and download the necessary CSV files.
+2. Execute the workflow in Alteryx Designer, which will process and save the data to your local MySQL server, categorizing it by year.

 ## Requirements

 - Alteryx Designer
-- Access to the 311 service requests data in CSV format
+- Access to the Houston 311 service requests data
+- A local MySQL server setup

 ## Conclusion

-This Alteryx workflow provides an automated and efficient solution for processing large datasets of 311 service requests.
-Its structured approach to data import, filtering, and export makes it a valuable tool for
+This Alteryx workflow provides an efficient solution for handling, processing, and storing large datasets of 311 service requests from the City of Houston.
+Its ability to adapt to data format changes and store data in a structured manner makes it a valuable asset for data analysts and urban planners.